nielsgl/dspy-profiles/docs/quickstart.md

 3.  **Global File**: If neither of the above is found, it falls back to the global default at `~/.dspy/profiles.toml`.

 By default, the `init` command will create or edit the global file.

+Note: Environment variables are automatically loaded from a local `.env` file when present.
+You can also import a profile directly from a `.env` file using `dspy-profiles import --profile <name> --from .env`.

 ### Profile Inheritance